QuantEcon/sphinxcontrib-jupyter/README.rst

 Summary
 -------

-This sphinx extension can be used to build, execute a collection of `Jupyter <http://jupyter.org>`__ notebooks for Sphinx Projects and convert them to html.
-Execution of notebooks and creation of html files can be turned on/off by configuration variables mentioned later in the doc.
+This sphinx extension can be used to:
+1. build a collection of jupyter notebooks,
+1. execute the `Jupyter <http://jupyter.org>`__ notebooks,
+1. convert the executed notebooks to html using `nbconvert` with template support.

 **Note:** It has mainly been written to support the use case of scientific publishing and hasn't been well tested outside of this